hemanth/functional-programming-jargon/readme.md

 ---

 ## Lazy evalution

-> aka call-by-need is an evaluation machanism which delays the evaluation of an expression until its value is needed.
+> aka call-by-need is an evaluation mechanism which delays the evaluation of an expression until its value is needed.

 ```js
 let rand = function*() {